SLAMPAI/game_reasoning_arena/analysis/README_Entropy.md

 ### 3. **Training Insights**
 - Models with good entropy patterns may have better training
-- Can guide development of more adaptive AI agents
+- Can guide development of more adaptive AI models

 ### 4. **Behavioral Understanding**
 - Quantify the "intelligence" and "adaptability" of reasoning